BloomTech-Labs/labs9-stock-trainer/stockTrainerBackEnd/Readme.md

 You will need Django installed for this project.
 Please see https://www.djangoproject.com/download/ for a guide to installing it on your syst

-This project uses PEP8 as a style guide via VSCode.
+This project uses PEP8 as a style guide.

 ### Installing